Various scholars say that the first ten days of Dhul Hijja are considered to be the best days of the year.

 An argument can be made that if this is the noble goal than it must be made available to all.
 Well, this experience is open to all who believe in the idea of monotheism as explained by all the prophets and reaffirmed by Prophet Muhammad (s) and who stand for the unity of humanity, dignity of human beings, peace and harmony between all sectors of human society.

-Thus one may conclude these the first ten days including nights of Dhul Hijja are the best days of the year because during this time people prove to themselves that they can overcome their differences for the unity of humanity and live in peace and with humility with each other.
+Thus one may conclude these first ten days of Dhul Hijja are the best days of the year because during this time people prove to themselves that they can overcome their differences for the unity of humanity and live in peace and with humility with each other.